stopthatcow/mos-native/README.md

 # mos-native

 Installer script to download, build and install all dependencies needed for [mos tool](https://github.com/mongoose-os/mos) to build Mongoose OS apps for ESP32 without docker.
-Docker on Mac is painfully slow and builds can take many minutes this approach lets us build naitively on OS X.
+Docker on Mac is painfully slow and builds can take many minutes.
+This approach lets us build naitively on OS X in a fraction of the time.

 ## install
 ```bash